aniasobo/react-boilerplate/README.md

 - is configured with a full suite of modern JS tooling
 - is outfitted with Prettier and ESLint to format and lint code
 - prevents unlinted and faulty code from being committed with Husky pre-commit hooks
-- prevents the use of deprecated React APIs with React.StrictMode
+- prevents the use of deprecated React APIs with `React.StrictMode`
+- guards against accessibility errors with `jsx-a11y` and `React-axe` at runtime

 ---